 1) Stress and Anxiousness

-Cortisol is a stress hormone released from the adrenals that has evolutionarily helped the body to mobilize a "fight or flight" response to a perceived imminent danger, freeing up resources for a vigorous fight against an intruder or flight from danger.
+Cortisol is a stress hormone released from the adrenals.
+It has evolutionarily helped the body to mobilize a "fight or flight" response to a perceived imminent danger, freeing up resources for a vigorous fight against an intruder or flight from danger.

 Cortisol naturally follows a daily rhythm, rising in the morning to help mobilize the body's forces for the daily needs and lowering in the evening to allow the body to sleep and perform restorative processes.3

-Between constant deadlines, financial pressures, and a steady stream of negative news, the chronic stress of modern human culture regularly activates the cortisol stress response, which can impact nervous system function.
-3,4
+Between constant deadlines, financial pressures, and a steady stream of negative news, the stress of modern human culture regularly activates the cortisol stress response, which can impact nervous system function.3,4

-Ashwagandha has been shown to promote healthy levels of cortisol and the healthy inflammatory processes that are stimulated in the response to stress.*
+Ashwagandha has been shown to promote healthy levels of cortisol and smooth out the body’s stress response cycle.*

-Because stress is at the heart of many health conditions, helping the body adapt better benefits every bodily system including, healthy function of the immune, cardiovascular, and nervous systems, as well as the brain, muscles, and joints.*
+Because stress is an everyday occurance, helping the body better adapt benefits every bodily system including the immune, cardiovascular, and nervous systems, as well as the brain, muscles, and joints.*

 2) Nervous System